seosgithub/flok/docs/services.md

 you must adhere to the services API.

 ###Request
-You initiate a service request via `ServiceRequest`.
+You initiate a service request via `Request`.
 This may be called only in the controller at this time.
 This macro takes several parameters parameters, all of which must either be strict variable names or double quoted strings:

   * `Request(name, info, event_name)`